heruix/VirtualCode/UnicornVM-V8/README.md

-Virtual CPU base on unicorn for Android arm64-v8a.
+Virtual CPU based on unicorn for Android arm64-v8a.

 #### Description